rCooDr/git-internals-pdf/README.md

 # Git Internals PDF

+    A Note of Acknowledement

+    This repository was forked.
+    I am just looking at it.
+    Please consider the original work.

+    Thanks

 This PDF explains the internal workings of the Git source code control system.
 [Download the rendered PDF](https://github.com/pluralsight/git-internals-pdf/raw/master/drafts/peepcode-git.pdf).

 It was originally written by [Scott Chacon](https://github.com/schacon) and published at PeepCode (now a part of Pluralsight).